Decline and Fall of Greece

 - Fighting between the various city-states weakened ancient Greece.

 - Ancient Greek city-states shared the same culture but had weak relations with each other.

 - The individual city-states of ancient Greece could not bond together to stop a stronger opponent like ancient Rome.

 In 146 B.C.E. after ancient Rome conquered the various city-states and demolished the city of Corinth.

 What caused the decline of ancient Greece?

 There were many reasons for the decline of ancient Greece.
 One primary reason was the fighting between the various city-states and the inability to form alliances with each other during a time of invasion by a stronger opponent like ancient Rome.

 Another reason was rebellions by the poorer people against the wealthier social classes.

-Lastly after the death of Alexander the Great, ancient Greece was divided amongst his generals which led to more fighting between the various city-states.
+Lastly, after the death of Alexander the Great, ancient Greece was divided among his generals which led to more fighting between the various city-states.

 Ancient Greece lasted from 800 B.C.E. until 146 B.C.E.
 But ancient Greek culture was imitated by numerous civilizations and kings including the ancient Romans and Alexander the Great.